KevinSkull/HydraFoods/README.md

 HydraFoods
 =====
-The backend for the website HydraFoods, written in python for windows and linux Here is the [**website**](to-be-done)
+The backend for the website HydraFoods, written in python for Windows and Linux Here is the [**website**](to-be-done)

 ## Prerequisites